From Moral Issues that Divide Us

 1. Protecting children: Censorship shelters children from ideas that may damage their moral development.
 One of the oldest and most universal human values is that of parents educating their children.
 We do this as a matter of instinct as well as from a sense of moral obligation.
 The guiding rule of all parenting is to do what is best for one’s children, and we recognize that parents have great latitude in determining for themselves what is best.
 Parents shape not only the education, careers and hobbies of their offspring, but, more importantly, their moral, political and religious views.
 When the free speech of others runs wild, this intrudes on parents’ abilities to morally educate their children.
 The most intrusive and harmful expressions of others may justifiably be censored.
 A criticism of this argument is that too often the claim to protect our children is used as an excuse to impose one’s value system on all of society.
 Yes, we have a right and responsibility to see to the moral development of our children, but this should not hijack something as important as free speech.
 Parents can effectively protect their children from harmful ideas without censoring the expression of views that are of interest to adults.

 2. Governmental stability: Censorship helps stabilize society by preventing the erosion of governmental authority.
-All of the freedoms that we have and the activities that we engage in are only possible because we have a stable government and a stable society.
+All the freedoms that we have and the activities that we engage in are only possible because we have a stable government and a stable society.
 Without this stability we would lapse into a state of nature where our lives would be, as Thomas Hobbes says, “solitary, poor, nasty, brutish, and short” (Leviathan, 13).
 It is easy for us to take governmental and social stability for granted, and assume that it will always be that way.
 But even a cursory look at history will show that the risks of social upheaval are much greater than we think.
-Some threats to governmental stability can’t be anticipated or prevented, such as attacks from hostile countries.
+Some threats to governmental stability cannot be anticipated or prevented, such as attacks from hostile countries.
 But the threats that we bring on ourselves through socially destabilizing speech is another matter.
 We can foresee and stop these, especially the worst kinds.
 A criticism of this argument is that censorship in the name of governmental stability can easily lead to governmental tyranny.
 By censoring free expression, particularly the type that is critical of the government itself, the government puts itself in a position where it can do what it wants without hindrance of public opposition.
 Free speech is an important check and balance against a government that extends its authority too far.

 3. Traditional values and Offense: The most offensive expressions are those that attack traditional values, and censorship protects those values from attack.
 Every society has a bedrock of values—core beliefs and moral codes that regulate how we behave and interact with each other.
 We internalize basic values, they become an integral part of our identities, and an attack on one of these values quickly translates into an attack on us personally.
 While there may always be room for critique of traditional values, the time-honored place that they hold within society demands that such critiques be done diplomatically.
 The most harmful and offensive ones should be censored.
 A criticism of this argument is that sometimes it takes harsh and even offensive expressions to make society re-examine their most ingrained traditional values.
 Traditional values during the Middle Ages included a rigid class distinction between wealthy aristocrats and impoverished peasants.
 It forced adherence to a single religious institution under penalty of torture and death.
 Even today, not all traditional ideas are good ones, and sometimes it takes dramatic expressions of ideas to shake people from their entrenched views to even consider alternatives.
 This will inevitably cause offense, but it is an offense that has justification.